Health Services in Leeds

 A 0-19 Healthcare Support Worker will undertake your child’s height and weight in line with the National Child Measurement Programme.
 We will also undertake vision screening.
 Usually this will take place in your child’s school when they are in Reception and you will receive a letter about it.

-Prior to your child starting primary school we will send you a questionnaire.
+In the year prior to your child starting primary school you can complete the online Set for School questionnaire Home Page (setforschool.co.uk) to tell us about our child.
 It will ask questions about your child’s health to see if there is any support you or your child may need.

 Aged 10-11 years